Malekitsu/MM6-Nightmare-Mode/README.md

  - Fix to infinite dagger/arrows attacks in turn mode (a problem that was in original MM6)
  - Major performance improvement in NG+
  - Fix to Light description in NG+
+ - Fix to respec in NG+
+ - Fix to Bow Requirements in NG+

 ## Patch 2.1.7 Changelog